ROBO-ZACH/ZacharyTStone/README.md

 <!-- Add a Quotes section -->
 <h3 align="center">Random Quote:</h3>
 <blockquote>
-  "The superior man is satisfied and composed; the mean man is always full of distress."
+  "To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future."
-<br>— Confucius
+<br>— Plutarch
 </blockquote>

 <h3 align="center">Languages and Tools:</h3>